Rei II: Themes

 "Rei II" depicts the inner world of Rei Ayanami, focus of the episode.
 Neon Genesis Evangelion's assistant director Kazuya Tsurumaki pointed out how "distant, awkward communication" can be initially observed between Shinji and Rei in the first episodes, describing Evangelion as a story about communication.
 In "Rei I" and "Rei II" Ayanami is initially cold towards Shinji, who tries to communicate with her but is rejected.
 At the end of the episode, Shinji saves her in a similar way to how his father Gendo did in the previous episode.
 Shinji bursts into tears, and Rei says she doesn't know what to do at times like that; Shinji advises her to smile.
 Rei overlays Shinji's and Gendo's faces and smiles, and it is not clear if she is able to understand Shinji's feelings in the scene.
-Writer Dani Cavallaro described it as "an ambiguous Mona Lisa smile".
 For critic Manabu Tsuribe, the show reaches its climax at the smile scene, and "as a story of 'growth and independence of a boy'—like a Bildungsroman—ended there once.
 Evangelion as a story has stopped there".
 Assistant director Masayuki gave a similar interpretation.

 Evangelion Chronicle magazine noted how the tactical realism of Operation Yashima was a rarity for anime at the time.
 The magazine linked the realism of the strategy to the Gulf War, the images of which had a high resonance in the Japanese and world media; following the conflict from the 1990s onwards, there was an increased focus on the war realism of the fighting in TV shows.
+In the scene before the beginning of Yashima Operation, Shinji asks Rei the reason that pushes her to want to pilot Evangelion 00; Rei replies saying that she has nothing else and she finds her "bond" with other people in this.
+For sociologist Satomi Ishikawa, this shows that she is committed to the struggle against the Angels "as if it were the only reason why she exists".

 Writer Dennis Redmond noted that Rei is silhouetted against a close-up of the full Moon before Yashima Operation.
 Writer Yumiko Yano noted that the Moon is a celestial body associated with passivity and femininity and observed an unattainable aura in Rei, comparing her to the Virgin Mary.
 Yano also associated her figure with the fragile and chaste women portrayed in fin de siècle art, particularly popular among the works of Symbolists painters.
 For Redmond, "Rei II" illustrates the Japanese national power grid via a satellite shot of Japan from outer space; he also compared the social and natural landscapes of Evangelion to that of postwar Japan.
 For reviewer Akio Nagatomi, Rei's attitude in the episode also reflects one of the traits of traditional Japanese society, the martyr complex, in which a person will do whatever it takes to accomplish a given task, regardless of personal consequences.